20 Employee Survey Questions to Help Define Your Company Values

 If you don't have defined core values, it's hard for employees to understand what they mean and resonate with them.
 It also makes it hard for new employees when they’re onboarding to fit in with the corporate culture or understand why things get done a certain way.

-• Re-examine core values
+- Re-examine or better define your core values

-• Make necessary changes within the organizational culture to improve connection and alignment to values and mission
+- Make necessary changes within the organizational culture to improve connection and alignment to values and mission

-• Engage your employees
+- Engage your employees

-• Better workplace culture
+- Better workplace culture

-• Improve employee satisfaction
+- Improve employee satisfaction

 In an ideal world, most of us want more from our jobs than just a paycheck.
 We want things like work satisfaction, a connection to our coworkers and the opportunity to make a difference.

-For many companies, the answer is values.
+For many companies, it comes down to core values.

 Today, 80% of the Fortune 100 tout their values publicly, and companies with a high sense of purpose outperform others by 400%.

 Feeling aligned with a company’s values, mission and philosophy is one of the top reasons employees love where they work, and the primary reason that consumers feel they have a relationship with brands.
+Companies keep these top of mind as a guide on how to conduct business, how to make decisions, and how to show up at work.

 If you want to make sure that your company is on the right track, it's important to know how your employees feel about your core values, meaning you have to ask the right questions.
 And the only way to truly know is to ask them directly.
 When you re-define them, it's important to use a tool like Cooleaf to get feedback from your team so that they have a voice in what those values should look like moving forward.